Skip to content

 6. Depth of field correction

-When a document is photographed from a certain angle, only part of it may be in the camera’s focus.
-The example to the right is, of course, an extreme case (but you’d be surprised at the customer photos we’ve already seen), but it illustrates the problem well:
+The example to the right is, of course, an extreme case (you’d be surprised at the photos we’ve already seen), but it illustrates the problem well:

 In the example shown, it becomes very difficult to extract any information here.
 However, in less exaggerated cases, our AI manages very well to correctly process only the affected part of the shot.
 A smooth correction with increasing sharpness filters must be applied here.
 The bottom line is that this shooting error can be counteracted so well.